babakfp/angle-berry-client/README.md

 -   `build`: Build SvelteKit project.
 -   `preview`: Preview the build of SvelteKit project.
 -   `prepare`: Nothing important (you don't need to run this).
--   `check`: Check for issues in the code.
--   `check:watch`: Check for issues in the code.
--   `lint`: Check for issues in the code.
 -   `format`: Format and make the code look good.
 -   `typegen`: Generate PocketBase schema types.